-To obtain a license to practice law in Colorado, one must:
+To obtain a license to practice law in Colorado, you must:

 We recommend you begin your application no later than February 1 for the July Exam (which has a May 1st deadline), and no later than October 1 for the February exam (which has an April 1st deadline).
 (Please note that after 2015, the deadline for the February exam will change to November 1st.)
 If you need your application notarized, the following individuals in the law school are notaries:

 Extensive personal histories and official records need to be compiled in order to complete the application; this information can take weeks to months to gather.
-Please also refer to the Character & Fitness section (see below) for more information about required disclosures and available assistance.
+Please also refer to the character & fitness page for more information about required disclosures and available assistance.

 Each state maintains its own rules and regulations regarding the licensing of attorneys and has its own bar examination.
 The ABA provides a Comprehensive Guide to Bar Admission Requirements, which contains a synopsis of each state’s bar admission requirements and relevant dates.
 BarExam.info is another free website that lists bar exam information for all U.S. jurisdictions, including deadlines, subjects tested, the format of the exam, and more.
 However, you should always refer to the state’s office of attorney admissions website as the information can change at any time.
 We encourage you to look into these requirements and dates as soon as possible during your third year, as some of the requirements can take some time to complete (e.g., pro bono hours).

 Please email firstname.lastname@example.org if you need specific paperwork filled out, your application forwarded, or a transcript sent to a state other than Colorado.
 Please include in your email any relevant due dates for these materials.
 Again, we will certify your graduation only after grades are final and you have completed all graduation requirements.